 Jerónimos Monastery

-The Jeronimos Monastery is, along with the Belem tower, the most important tourist attraction in Lisbon, inside which lies the tomb of Vasco de Gama.
+The Jerónimo Monastery is, along with the Belém Tower, the most important tourist attraction in Lisbon, inside which lies the tomb of Vasco de Gama.

-The Church houses the tombs of Vasco da Gama and Luís de Camões, a Portuguese poet and writer.
+As mentioned, the church houses the tomb of Vasco da Gama.
+You'll also find that of Luís de Camões, a Portuguese poet and writer, as well as Alexandre Herculano, a 19th-century historian, writer.

 When you explore the cloister, you’ll see the church of Santa Maria from above and the tomb of Fernando Pessoa, a renowned Portuguese writer and poet.
 One of the cloister’s halls is dedicated to the history of the Monastery, which is compared to the country and the rest of the world’s evolution.